Walter Scott, Jr. College of Engineering

 Letters of Recommendation

-Three professional recommendations are required.
+Two professional recommendations are required.
 They must be uploaded directly to the online application system from the recommending party.
 Recommendations should be from individuals who can accurately evaluate your skills as a student, engineer, scientist, and/or researcher.

-Official Original Transcripts
+Unofficial and Official Transcripts

 International applicants will also need to obtain the appropriate immigration documents.
 Once you are admitted, you’ll receive emails with instructions on this process.
 You can also learn about the process on the International Student and Scholar Services website.